 The IVF process is very individual and very different for every woman.
 The quality of each individual’s eggs is unknown due to unknown factors about egg quality and some underlying fertility issues are not identified until the first egg collection IVF cycle.
 While freezing your eggs substantially improves a woman’s chance of conceiving a child of her own when she is of older age, there are no guarantees that the eggs collected will definitely go on to make babies in the future.

 The costs involved for egg freezing can be from as little as $2000 out of pocket.
 Should a woman choose to use her frozen eggs in the future, she can either fertilise them with her partner’s sperm or can use donor sperm.
 The costs of the thawing, fertilising and implanting the embryos at this stage is approximately $4000.

 To freeze or not to freeze?

-Freezing eggs is not a guarantee of future fertility, but it definitely improves the chances that an individual may be able to have no just one child, but a family even if she is in her late 30’s or 40s.
+Freezing eggs is not a guarantee of future fertility.
+But it definitely improves the chances that an individual may be able to have not just one child, but a family even if she is in her late 30’s or 40s.
 It is safe, relatively uncomplicated and involves an individual assessment of fertility that very often leads to better decisions in a current relationship and in general life choices.
-Egg freezing is here to stay and may well become mainstream in the future when IVF is likely to become more prevalent not just for infertility but as a means of minimising genetic disease transmission to our children.
+Egg freezing is here to stay and may well become mainstream in the future when IVF is likely to become more prevalent not just for infertility, but as a means of minimising genetic disease transmission to our children.